 The funds in the chart above include funds that are rolled into a main fund for the purpose of reporting.
 Those marked by an asterisk () are non-restricted special revenue and capital project funds that have been rolled into the City's Utility Fund (401).
-The funds in the chart below marked by two asterisks () are to identify the Cemetery funds that while budgeted separately are presented under the same capital project account.
-While the Metropolitan Parks Fund (658) was budgeted as part of the General Fund - Parks & Recreation budgeting amounts, it is presented separately and is marked with ().
-While the Debt Service Fund - 2018 Bond (218) was budgeted as part of the 2018 Bond Fund (318) budgeting amounts, it is presented separately, per SAO guidance and is marked with ().
+The funds in the chart above marked by two asterisks () are to identify the Cemetery funds that while budgeted separately are presented under the same capital project account.